milangritta/Minimalist-Location-Metonymy-Resolution/README.md

 # Vancouver Welcomes You!
 # Minimalist Location Metonymy Resolution

-Welcome to the home of the code and data accompanying the publication.
-The talk took place on 2.8.2017 in Vancouver, Canada, you can view my personal video recording here https://www.youtube.com/watch?v=LwGWyxRCtwY&t=33s
+Welcome to the home of the code and data accompanying the "outstanding award" publication at [ACL 2017](http://www.aclweb.org/anthology/P17-1115).
+The talk took place on 2.8.2017 in Vancouver, Canada, you can view my personal video recording here https://www.youtube.com/watch?v=LwGWyxRCtwY and official footage here https://vimeo.com/channels/acl2017/234945689

+> "Science is a wonderful thing if one does not have to earn one's living at it." -- Albert Einstein

 ---
 ## Python libraries requirements